AxiSEMunity/AxiSEM3D/doc/sphinx/source/user/meshing/gen_mesh.md

 ## Using your mesh

 Once you've made your mesh and checked it, the next thing to do is to make sure that it's linked properly to the input files for AxiSEM3D.
-These are described later on, but just make sure youre consistent: file names need to match, if you have attenuation in your mesh, make sure it's also on in the solver input files, and so on.
+These are described later on, but just make sure you're consistent: file names need to match, if you have attenuation in your mesh, make sure it's also on in the solver input files, and so on.